 Several firms throughout the world, including Microsoft, have pledged to become carbon-neutral or even carbon-negative in encouraging environmental sustainability in the workplace.
 Carbon-neutral businesses totally offset their emissions.
 Carbon-negative businesses, on the other hand, strive for long-term sustainability that benefits the environment.

 Carbon offsetting refers to contributions to reversing the emission curve, such as through the purchase of green energy or tree planting.
 A carbon credit is a tradeable certificate or permit that represents the ability to release one ton of carbon dioxide or the equal volume of another greenhouse gas.
+Check out here for information on how to buy carbon credits in Australia.

 We hope this piece of information has been useful for you.
 Find out more about a carbon offset calculator by browsing the internet.
 Any information you want to acquire will be easily found here.
 Apart from this, you can always have a discussion with your friends.
 In case they have used a carbon calculator before, you can always ask them to share their experience with you.
 This way you will get a clear picture of what a carbon calculator is and how to get started.
 With that said, consider your requirements, and search for a reliable calculator online.
 There are a number of them present.
 So what you can do is perform your research and then see which one is making sense to you.